Joe Biden’s Voting Record Under Scrutiny As He Enters 2020 Race

 “On several important issues, Biden has spent the vast bulk of his career out of step with the sentiments of not just the Democratic base, but, increasingly, the public as a whole.”

 Almost guaranteed to become an even bigger issue for the former vice president is his behavior around women.
-As previously reported by The Inquisitr, a number of women has come out accusing Biden of inappropriate touching.
+As previously reported by The Inquisitr, a number of women have come out accusing Biden of inappropriate touching.
 The presidential candidate later apologized, but he was accused of misinterpreting the issue.

 Today, according to The New York Times, Biden once again declined to directly apologize to Anita Hill.